 What is “static configuration” ?

 This is a set of options used when starting Traefik.
 These options mainly concern connection information to providers, tracing systems and metrics tools.
+There is also the configuration of entry points of TCP and UDP.

 Options can be defined with 3 different ways :